 1959: Professor invents machine-harvestable tomato

-Jack Hanna, an agronomy professor, bred a “hardy, tough-skinned tomato that could be more readily harvested by machines” in the late 1950s, according to Smithsonian Magazine.
-It would pave the way for machines to start gathering the majority of tomatoes in California in the coming decades, improving efficiency on farms.
+Jack Hanna, an agronomy professor, bred a "hardy, tough-skinned tomato that could be more readily harvested by machines" in the late 1950s.
+It would pave the way for machines to start gathering the majority of tomatoes in California in the coming decades, improving farm efficiency.

 1960: Gelatin makes its way into every meal